 Summer (May–September)

-The Chisos Mountains stay 15–20°F cooler than the desert floor, so high-elevation hiking is still feasible — Lost Mine, the Window, the South Rim — but you need to start at first light and be off the trail by 11am.
+The trick is to work *with* the heat, not against it.
+The Chisos Mountains stay 10–15°F cooler than the desert floor, so high-elevation hikes — Lost Mine, the Window, the South Rim — are very doable.
+Start at first light and plan to be off the trail by 11am.
+Save the rest of the day for sightseeing by car — the Ross Maxwell Scenic Drive, Santa Elena Canyon, the historic districts — all spectacular from an air-conditioned vehicle.

 Booking Notes